Per governor’s order, all patrons at the Granbury Opera House must wear masks or face coverings. This will be strictly enforced.

 CAST & CREW

-For “Legally Blonde,” all auditions and callbacks were handled through video submissions via email and through Zoom.
+Until further notice, all auditions and callbacks will be handled through video submissions via email and through Zoom.
 Auditions for future mainstage shows will be evaluated according to state guidelines at the time.

 Our minimum guidelines for cast, crew, and other show staff listed below include: